redstor/redstor-fe-challenge/README.md

 Welcome to Redstor's challenger app!
 This is a playground for you to try out new ideas and put your skills to the test.

+As part of our interview process, we would like to invite you to collaborate with us, building or improving experiences on our Redstor Challenger App that uses the Unsplash API.

+## What would you do with the Unsplash API?

+The Unsplash API is a modern JSON API that surfaces all of the info you’ll need to build any experience for users.

+To begin, visit https://unsplash.com/developers, establish a new developer account, and integrate the API key into the environment.ts file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.